Prince Harry Is ‘Not A Fan’ Of President Donald Trump [Report]

 But according to Scott, Diana, who died in tragic circumstances in 1997, did not appreciate the attention because Trump gave her “the creeps.”

-In a 1997 radio interview with Howard Stern, days after Princess Diana died in tragic circumstances, Trump agreed that “he could have nailed” her, the Daily Beast reports.
+In a 1997 radio interview with Howard Stern, days after Princess Diana died in tragic circumstances, Trump agreed that “he could have nailed” her, The Daily Beast reports.

 “Why do people think it’s egotistical of you to say you could’ve gotten with Lady Di?”
 Stern reportedly said.
 “You could’ve gotten her, right?
 You could’ve nailed her.”

-Trump agreed with Stern, saying “I think I could have.”
+Trump agreed with Stern, saying, “I think I could have.”

 “Would you have slept with her [Diana]?”
 Stern asked Trump in a separate 2000 interview.